Is VisualARQ a McNeel Product?

 Is VisualARQ available in other languages?

 VisualARQ (program, Help and website) is available in English, French, Spanish, German, Italian and Czech.
 Since the 1.8.4 version VisualARQ program is also available in Chinese simplified.

 Does VisualARQ support Rhino 5.0?

 Yes, VisualARQ supports Rhino 5.0 (32-bit and 64-bit) from the SR6.

-We certainly are very interested in developing a VisualARQ version for Rhino OSX, but we won't be able to work on it until Rhino for Mac supports third party plug-ins written in C++, as VisualARQ was developed using that language.
-Once Rhino for Mac supports those kind of third party plug-ins, our development team will be able to determine how much work/time we need for adapting VisualARQ to the OSX system.
+We certainly are very interested in developing a VisualARQ version for Rhino for Mac, but we won't be able to work on it until Rhino for Mac supports third party plug-ins written in C++, as VisualARQ was developed using that language.
+Once Rhino for Mac supports those kind of third party plug-ins, our development team will be able to determine how much work/time we need for adapting VisualARQ to Rhino for Mac.

 Yes, it is.
 After the 30-day trial you can still use VisualARQ, but some features are disabled:

 - VisualARQ objects and styles are no longer saved.